Honours frequently asked questions

 What is combined honours?
 How do I apply?

 Combined honours is where you do a normal one year honours program (48 units) but you cover two different but related disciplines.
 You also have two supervisors and undertake coursework relevant to both disciplines.
-Further information is available in the Honours and Masters Guide.
 This is not normally allowed and you’ll need to make a special case if you would like to pursue this.

 I’m not an ANU student, can I apply to the honours programme at the ANU?